 A. The student shall first make an appeal to the instructor.
 Before making a personal appeal to the instructor, it can be very beneficial for students to seek out guidance; the student’s advisor or a Student Services staff member can assist in evaluating whether or not the student’s case meets the criteria and in formulating how best to approach the instructor.

-- If the instructor of record is separated from the university, the student may appeal in writing to the undergraduate division chair or graduate program chair.
+- If the instructor of record is separated from the university, the student may appeal in writing to the division dean.
 The department chair would serve as instructor of record if needed.

-B. If, after a discussion, resolution is not reached, the student may appeal in writing to the division chair (for undergraduates) or program chair (for graduate students).
-The division chair or program chair shall notify the instructor, department chair, and dean for curriculum and instruction that an appeal has been received.
-Then the division chair shall consult with the student, instructor, and department chair and seek resolution.
-The dean for curriculum and instruction may provide guidance to all parties (the student, instructor, and division chair) at this stage in the appeal process.
+B. If, after a discussion, resolution is not reached, the student may appeal in writing to the division dean.
+The division dean shall notify the instructor and department chair, and associate dean that an appeal has been received.
+Then the division dean shall consult with the student, instructor, and department chair and seek resolution.
+The associate dean may provide guidance to all parties (the student, instructor, and division dean) at this stage in the appeal process.

 - A formal appeal, written and submitted by the student, should include the following: